Skip to content

 8. Learn Basic Local Culture & Etiquette

-Understanding local culture helps you integrate faster and avoid unintentional mistakes.
-Even learning basic greetings in the local language creates a positive impression.
+Understanding local culture helps you fit in faster and avoid unintentional mistakes.
+Even learning a few basic greetings in the local language creates a positive impression.
+In addition, knowing local laws and norms keeps you out of trouble.

 • Learn public transport rules and local etiquette